Mountain: Climate

 The northern Urals at high latitude and elevation have an alpine climate and barren ground.

-The Dolomite Mountains, Italy, in summer.
-The climate of the Dolomites is characterized by short but warm and mild summers, while winters are long and very cold.

 Climate in the mountains becomes colder at high elevations, due to an interaction between radiation and convection.
 Sunlight in the visible spectrum hits the ground and heats it.
 The ground then heats the air at the surface.
 If radiation were the only way to transfer heat from the ground to space, the greenhouse effect of gases in the atmosphere would keep the ground at roughly 333 K, and the temperature would decay exponentially with height.

 However, when air is hot, it tends to expand, which lowers its density.
 Thus, hot air tends to rise and transfer heat upward.
 This is the process of convection.
 Convection comes to equilibrium when a parcel of air at a given altitude has the same density as its surroundings.
 Air is a poor conductor of heat, so a parcel of air will rise and fall without exchanging heat.
 This is known as an adiabatic process, which has a characteristic pressure-temperature dependence.
 As the pressure gets lower, the temperature decreases.
 The rate of decrease of temperature with elevation is known as the adiabatic lapse rate, which is approximately 9.8 °C per kilometre (or 5.4 °F-change per 1000 feet) of altitude.